 Members of the public attending Council meetings must observe the same rules of order and decorum applicable to the Council.
-Any person who makes threats or who becomes violent while addressing the Council or while attending the Council meeting shall be removed from the room if the Sergeant-at-Arms is so directed by the Presiding Officer, and such person may be barred from further audience before the Council.
-Unauthorized remarks from the audience, stamping of feet, whistles, yells, applause and similar demonstrations and outbursts shall not be permitted by the Presiding Officer, who may direct the Sergeant-at-Arms to remove such offenders from the room.
+Any person who makes threats or who becomes violent while addressing the Council or while attending the Council meeting shall be removed from the room if the Police Chief or their designee is so directed by the Presiding Officer, and such person may be barred from further attendance at the Council meeting.
+Unauthorized remarks from the audience, stamping of feet, whistles, yells, applause and similar demonstrations and outbursts shall not be permitted by the Presiding Officer, who may direct the Police Chief to remove such offenders from the room.
 Aggravated cases shall be prosecuted or appropriate complaint signed by the Presiding Officer.